Application Procedures-Business Entity Residents

 - Business Entity Endorsement fee: $29 per endorsee per qualification.

 Note: When a application is made to CDI, applicants may apply for is known as a "property and casualty broker-agent license" by selecting both the property broker-agent and casualty broker-agent license types on their application.
-Applicants checking both the property broker-agent and casualty broker-agent license types on the application will pay one filing fee.
+Applicants checking both the property broker-agent and casualty broker-agent license types on the application will pay one license filing fee of $170.

 Financial Security Requirements for Limited Liability Companies